zencart/documentation/content/user/images/image_filename_conventions.md

 Name them with the original filename and a suffix starting with `_`.

-For example, since the original filename was `a_bugs_life.gif` we willl name our additional images as follows:
+For example, since the original filename was `a_bugs_life.gif` we will name our additional images as follows:

 *   `a_bugs_life_01.gif`
 *   `a_bugs_life_02.gif`